andylizf/Csp.net-Compiler/README.md

 @[Anti-Li](https://github.com/Anti-Li)

-In July 2008, the project won the "China Mobile 'AND Education' Cup" 19th **National Primary and Secondary School Computer Production Activities** *Junior High School* Computer Programming First Prize.
+In July 2018, in the 19th "China Mobile 'AND Education' Cup" **International School Student ICT Innovation Competition of China** held by the National Center for Educational Technology and other units, this project won the first prize of the computer programming of the *junior high* group.